shakthifuture/mssql-django/README.md

 # Project

-Welcome to the MSSQL-Django 3rd party backend project!
+Welcome to the azure-msi-mssql-django 3rd party backend project!

 *mssql-django* is a fork of [django-mssql-backend](https://pypi.org/project/django-mssql-backend/).
 This project provides an enterprise database connectivity option for the Django Web Framework, with support for Microsoft SQL Server and Azure SQL Database.